Top 11 Most Beautiful Stadiums in the World

 10. Optus Stadium

-Optus Stadium, formerly known as Perth Stadium, is a multi-purpose stadium in Perth, Western Australia, located in the suburb of Burswood.
-Completed in late 2017 and officially opened on January 21, 2018, the stadium has a capacity of over 60,000 people, making it the third-largest stadium in Australia (after the Melbourne Cricket Ground and Stadium Australia).
-The Optus Stadium can be expanded to accommodate up to 65,000 seats for rectangular sports.
+Originally called Perth Stadium, Optus Stadium is a multipurpose stadium in the Burswood area of Perth, Western Australia.
+With a capacity of more than 60,000, the stadium was finished in late 2017 and was inaugurated on January 21, 2018, making it Australia's third-largest stadium (after the Melbourne Cricket Ground and Stadium Australia).
+Up to 65,000 seats could be added to the Optus Stadium for rectangular sports.

 View Details